Domain Walls in $A_4$ Flavour Models: Domain Walls from Symmetry

 \subsection{Domain Walls from Complex Scalar Fields}

 Complex scalar triplets are well motivated in flavour model building, as their additional phase degrees of freedom enrich the vacuum structure, allow for CP-violation and often appear in realistic flavon sectors or supersymmetric completions.
 We now consider flavour models with a complex scalar triplet, $\varphi=(\varphi_{1},\varphi_{2},\varphi_{3})^{T}$.
 Because the fields carry complex phases, the most general renormalisable \(A_{4}\)-invariant potential contains more operators than in the real-triplet case.
 Up to hermitian conjugation, every renormalisable term can be expressed as a linear combination of the invariants listed in App.~\ref{app:complex_invariants}.
 The potential then takes the schematic form \be \ee Coefficients $\mu_1^2$, $g_{11}$, $g_{21}$ are real, while all other coefficients are complex.
 This potential contains many free parameters and in realistic model building, one usually invokes additional symmetries to reduce the number of parameters.
 For example, assuming a conserved \(U(1)\) charge and an unbroken CP symmetry (so that all couplings are real) eliminates the bracketed terms, and the potential reduces to \be V(\varphi, \varphi^*)= -\mu_{1}^{2}\,\mathcal{I}_{11} +g_{11}\,\mathcal{I}_{11}^{2} +2g_{21}\,\mathcal{I}_{21} +g_{22}\bigl(\mathcal{I}_{22}+{\rm h.c.}\bigr), \ee which is equally valid for an \(S_{4}\times U(1)\) symmetry.
 Since the potential is independent of the overall \(U(1)\) phase, this angle is undetermined by minimisation and labels an \(S^{1}\) of degenerate vacua.
 The spontaneous breaking of this global \(U(1)\) produces a massless Goldstone mode corresponding to uniform shifts of the common phase, and leads to the formation of a network of global strings.
+This is distinguishable from the walls attached strings, which usually arises from the breaking chain $U(1) \to Z_n \to 1 $ \cite{Hiramatsu:2012sc,Wu:2022tpe}.
+The DWs and global strings in our case, are independent global defects.
 Replacing the \(U(1)\) by a discrete subgroup changes the operator content.
 For example, in \(A_{4}\times\mathbb{Z}_{3}\) the cubic invariant \(\mathcal{I}_{31}\) is allowed, distinguishing \(A_{4}\) from \(S_{4}\).
 Nonetheless, in what follows we focus on the case with the additional $U(1)$.
 It will be convenient to parametrise the three components of the complex scalar in polar form,

 We distinguish three types of global phases: \begin{itemize} \item \(\alpha_i\): the phase associated with each field. \item \(\alpha_{ij}=\alpha_i-\alpha_j\): physical phase differences between components that enter the potential. \item \(\alpha\): the common shift \(\alpha_i\mapsto\alpha_i+\alpha\) for all \(i\).
 The potential is \(U(1)\)-invariant under this shift, so \(\alpha\) labels an \(S^1\) of degenerate vacua and is responsible for cosmic string formation. \end{itemize} Using this polar parametrisation, the potential depends only on the relative phases \(\alpha_{12}\) and \(\alpha_{23}\), and becomes \be V(\phi,\alpha_{ij})= -\frac{\mu^{2}}{2}\,I_{1} +\frac{g_{1}}{4}\,I_{1}^{2} +\frac{g_{2}}{2}\,I_{2} +\frac{g_{2}'}{2}\,I_{2}'\,, \ee where \(I_{1}\) and \(I_{2}\) retain the forms of Eq.~\eqref{eq:A4_invariant} and